 Marriage is a personal affair.
 Each community and country has marriages happening in different styles.
-Marriages at a time brings together two people, two families and two souls together.
-But have you ever thought that a person want to marry a dead person.
+Marriages at a time bring together two people, two families, and two souls together.
+But have you ever thought that a person wants to marry a dead person?
 And to our fascination such kind of ritual happens in the world.
-Well the world and its people never cease to amuse isn’t it?
+Well, the world and its people never cease to amuse, isn’t it?
 But to marry a dead person is legal in a country is way too much to digest for a moment.
 Let us read more and know what is it actually.
-And how and why is it done.
+And how and why is it done?
 Especially where is it done.

 Yes!
-It is so, you read it correct.
+It is so, you read it correctly.

 There are many bizarre stories and incidents that are apt fodder for the many curious souls around.
 And today we have got something which is super super strange.
 You would have heard a lot of strange stories and known about a lot of strange things.
 But trust me this one’s gonna make up to the top list.

 We have all heard about different kinds of rituals that happen in matrimony all over the world.

 But there is a country where you can legally marry a dead person, provided you prove that the dead person had the intention of marrying you.
 That the person who died wanted to marry you before death.
 This country is France.
 France is known for its elegant and classic taste and place and the culture of the country.
 But this is something really bizarre.

 In order to marry a dead person you need to seek permission from the lawful authorities.
 Once you get special permission to marry the dead person from the authorities, you can go ahead and recite your part of the vows!
 And let me tell you this, this country is currently the world’s capital for posthumous matrimony.
 This is amusingly bizarre France we are talking about.